voxsim/knowledge/programming-languages/javascript/README.md

 }
 ```

-For the second case you can't use `break` or `continue`.
+- For the second case you can't use `break` or `continue`.
-For the third case it iterates *absolutely* through the array including properties or what we add to the prototype of Array.
+- For the third case it iterates *absolutely* through the array including properties or what we add to the prototype of Array.
 It is useful if you want to iterate through object properties.
+Another problem that there is no guarantee about the order of the iteration.
 The fourth case works as normal `foreach`.
 If you want to iterate through object properties you should use `Object.keys` or `entries`.

 ## Operators